 So suppose Fatima has 5 loaves of bread to share among the 8 workers who have helped dig

-her fields this week and clear the irrigation channels.
+her fields today and clear the irrigation channels.

 Pause for a minute and decide how YOU would solve this problem before reading on.....

-First Fatima sees that they all get at least half a loaf, so she gives all
+First Fatima sees that they all get at least half a loaf, so she uses 4 of the loaves

-8 of them half a loaf each, with one whole loaf left.
+8 of them half a loaf each.
+She has one whole loaf left.

 Now it is easy to divide one loaf into 8, so they get an extra eighth of a loaf each

 and all the loaves are divided equally between the 5 workers.
 On the picture